peferso/peferso.github.io/about-me/index.md

 I was soon seduced by theoretical Physics subjects, such as Quantum Field Theory and Advanced Quantum Mechanics.
 In 2014 I completed the Master's theoretical Phyisics specialization, with a thesis about the nucleon-nucleon interaction.
 This work was the seed of a scientific publication later, which can be checked out [here](https://doi.org/10.1103/PhysRevC.96.014004).

 Right after finishing the master I moved to Valencia (Spain), joining the [Hadronic & Nuclear Theory Group](https://ific.uv.es/nucth/research.html) research group, in the [Institute of Corpuscular Physics](https://webific.ific.uv.es/web/).
-There, I started a PhD thesis about effective theories in particle physics with a predoctoral researcher contract.
+There, I started a PhD thesis about effective theories in particle physics with a predoctoral research contract.
 Although the learning curve was pretty steep.. and never seemed to flatten!
 It was a really nice experience.
 I had the opportunity to collaborate in many research projects, in an international environment with colleagues of different nationalities.
 I also had the chance of communicating our findings, attending international scientific conferences, events and workshops in Spain, China, Japan, USA and Poland.